lcache/drupal-8/README.md

 ## Usage

-If you wish to use LCache as the default cache on your site, add this line to your `settings.php` file.
+First, enable LCache module.
+This will make LCache available.
+Next chose which cache bins you would like to be served from LCache.
+If you wish to use LCache as the default cache for on your site, add this line to your `settings.php` file.

 ```php
 $settings['cache']['default'] = 'cache.backend.lcache';